Description of the Honours Program in Economics

 Students are expected to enter the Honours Program in Economics at the beginning of their U1 year.
 Those who are unsure whether they wish to take Honours or Majors are advised to take the Honours Program since, in general, the transition from the Major to Honours is more difficult than the opposite transition.
 Majors students who decide to switch into the Honours program must complete all the Honours course requirements.
 Students may not substitute any Majors course for the equivalent Honours course.

-Normally, to be awarded a Faculty of Arts Honours degree a student must obtain an overall 3.0 average GPA, a 3.0 average GPA in the required courses in economics, as well as a 3.0 average GPA in all required and complementary economics courses.
+To be awarded a Faculty of Arts Honours degree a student must obtain an overall 3.0 average GPA, a 3.0 average GPA in the required courses in economics, as well as a 3.0 average GPA in all required and complementary economics courses.
 Each of the above three requirements must be met for Honours standing.
-Instead of the 3.0 average GPA, a 3.5 average GPA is normally necessary to receive a First Class Honours degree.
+Instead of the 3.0 average GPA, a 3.5 average GPA is necessary to receive a First Class Honours degree.

 The Faculty requires students entering the straight Honours Program to complete an 18-credit Minor Concentration in some field other than economics.
 For details, see the list of the "Minor Concentrations" and the requirements for these Minors in the Undergraduate Calendar.